social9/blog/README.md

 ### Contribution Guidelines
 1. Fork the repo.
-2. The content must be written in MD files.
+2. Write an article in markdown syntax.
 You can use [this site](https://dillinger.io/) to preview your writing.
-3. Please validate the grammar using [Grammarly](https://app.grammarly.com/)
+3. Please validate the grammar using [Grammarly](https://app.grammarly.com/).
 4. Create a pull request and wait for an update from the maintainer.

-### Hactoberfest update
+### Hactoberfest Update
 We've now labelled this project to be a part of the hactoberfest.
 Just write 4 awesome articles and get your swag.

 ### Hugs or Bugs